-The Workers' Compensation payment earnings only updates the current year wage accumulators.
+The Workers' Compensation payment earnings only updates the current year to date wages.
 Individuals who have been paid on taxable salary continuation will require an adjustment to reduce their Federal and State taxable wages.
 Social Security (OASDI) and Medicare Tax Adjustments